 AIR200 - Global Capitalism and Power

-1 x 1-hour class per week and 1 x 1-hour seminar per week
+1 x 1-hour lecture per week and 1 x 1-hour seminar per week

 This unit considers how the field of global political economy helps comprehend the crises and problems facing the contemporary operation of global capitalism.
 It considers the key agents, structures and institutions which shape global capitalism.
 The unit critically examines key political and ethical problems such as global financial crises, global poverty, corporate power, climate change and unaccountable global governance.